Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - Stuff Bell Peppers with Chilli, top with cheese and bake until the peppers are soft.
 Delicious!

 - Make Chilli Cheese Dogs!
-Fill hot dog buns with hot Chilli and grated cheese.
+Fill hot dog buns with hot chilli and grated cheese.
 Place the buns under a hot grill to melt the cheese.
 Serve with fries or potato wedges.

 I’m having a few friends over – can I double the recipe?